E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/crystalline_capillaries/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

 We present a module that implements simple cubic (SCC), body-centered cubic (BCC), and face-centered cubic (FCC) crystalline geometries as a utility to create capillaries in the Lattice Boltzmann code Ludwig.
-The thus created crystalline geometries are used as porous materials in Lattice Boltzmann simulations.
+The crystalline geometries created are used as porous materials in Lattice Boltzmann simulations.

 Purpose of Module
 _________________

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The crystalline structures represent various types of porous materials.
 We can attribute to them wetting properties, via which the solid parts of the geometries interact with the fluid.
 This module is essential for the studies of various types of flows through such materials.
 In particular, we focus on flows of binary fluid mixtures, driven by an externally imposed chemical potential gradient, through porous media.